What genetic factors limit muscle growth?

 There are a number of ways in which men can increase their testosterone level without taking anabolic steroids, the most effective ways of which will be explained in the following lesson.

-Generally speaking, there are three main body types (aka somatotypes): ectomorph, endomorph, and mesomorph (Figure 1.).
-Each type has a different potential to add muscle and fat.
+Generally speaking, there are three main body types (aka somatotypes): ectomorph, endomorph, and mesomorph (Figure 1).
+These somatotypes apply to women, too.
+Each somatotype has a different potential to add muscle and fat.

 Ectomorphs are lean and thin with little bulk and low levels of body fat.
 They have long limbs, narrow shoulders and hips, and a fast metabolism that makes it difficult to gain muscle or fat.
 The majority of professional basketball players are ectomorphs.